OUR COMMUNITY ETHOS: WHY DO WE HAVE A CODE OF CONDUCT?

 The Code of Conduct Committee considers each side of cases brought to our attention.
 From there, if the afflicted party wants, we will try to engage in conflict resolution.
 This is up to the afflicted party to want and cannot always happen.

 If another party has injured you, know we will work with you to make sure you feel supported coming back into the community, but sometimes it will take a bit of time.
 We work as quickly as possible but need to do our due diligence and confer with all parties involved.
-Please note that if a situation is brought up in the moment, it helps us expedite this timeline, so please take advantage of our Empowerment Team.
+Please note that if a situation is brought up in the moment, it helps us expedite this timeline.

 ANTIRACISM, INTERSECTIONAL FEMINIST, AND OTHER RESOURCES: